paulscrugham/smallsh/README.md

-# smallsh - A Simple linux Shell
+# smallsh - A Simple Linux Shell

 smallsh is a simple shell program that runs several custom commands as well as any arbitrary Linux command.